 - Exposure to electricity.
-Overhead and underground cables
+Overhead cables

 - Falls from height

+- Proximity to flammable or combustible materials

-- Climbing steps and working platforms
+- · Climbing steps and working platforms

-- Risk of vehicle overturning

-- Risk of eye injury from flying particles and dust
+- Risk of eye injury from flying particles and dust.

+- Cancer risk from Exposure to asbestos

-- Slips trips and falls due to untidy work area
+- · Slips trips and falls due to untidy work area

 - Manual handling activities

-- Using various types of machinery and tools
+- · Using various types of equipment and tools.

-- Moulds, fungi and bacteria
+- · Moulds, fungi and bacteria.

-- Dermatitis

 - Cuts and abrasions

-- Struck by machinery
+- · Struck my machinery

 - Loss of fingers/limbs

+- · Risk of pain or injury from performing repetitive tasks.

 - Exposure to noise

-- · Struck by falling objects
+- Struck by falling objects

-- Vibration white finger

 - Hand and foot injury

-- · Sun exposure.
+- Sun exposure